Guthulagunavardhan/mentor-and-me/README.md

 This website is done with the intermediate stage of HTML and CSS and beginner JAVASCRIPT.

 There is a php file seperately for database codes and also basic javascript for the database insetion.

-🚫If you are working on the project please try linking the pages with the required path address.